Uniswap/interface/README.md

 ## Deployment

 A [Github workflow runs a Fastlane build and deploy](https://github.com/Uniswap/mobile/blob/main/.github/workflows/fastlane.yml) at 2AM UTC everyday from M-F.

 Deploys can also be triggered by running the [`Fastlane deploy iOS` workflow manually](https://github.com/Uniswap/mobile/actions/workflows/fastlane.yml)

+### GraphQL/Relay

+If the server schema changes, run `yarn relay:schema` in order to update it.

+If you want to write a new query, you should run `yarn relay:compile` in order to generate the TS type to import in your component